AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-61667-improves-inventory-performance-for-creating-shipping.md

 <u>Actual results</u>:

-You get *503 Maximum execution time out* error.
+You get a *503 Maximum execution time out* error.

 ## Apply the patch